What is Liquidity?

 Liquidity Example (Balance Sheet)

-As you can see in the image, Amazon’s assets are separated into two categories, current asset and non-current assets (everything else).
+As you can see in the image, Amazon’s assets are separated into two categories, current assets and non-current assets (everything else).

 - Marketable securities (These would include publicly traded stocks, bonds, and other investments)